Convergence of limit shapes for 2D near-critical first-passage percolation: Introduction

 \subsection{Strategy of proof}

 Let us outline the proof of Theorem \ref{t2}.
 Our method involves three steps:

-\textbf{Step 1.} \emph{Construction of the scaling limit of cluster ensemble.} Based on the scaling limit results in \cite{GPS13,SS11} for critical percolation under the quad-crossing topology, Camia, Conijn and Kiss \cite{CCK19} constructed the scaling limit of (open) clusters for critical percolation, which is a collection of compact sets called the ``continuum clusters".
+\textbf{Step 1.} \emph{Construction of the scaling limit of cluster ensemble.} Based on the scaling limit results in \cite{GPS13,SS11} for critical percolation under the quad-crossing topology, Camia, Conijn and Kiss \cite{CCK19} constructed the scaling limit of (open) clusters for critical percolation, which is a collection of compact sets called the ``continuum clusters''.
 We extend this result to the near-critical case by using the approach from \cite{CCK19} and the scaling limit result for near-critical percolation from \cite{GPS18}.
-We also need to construct the scaling limit of portions of clusters contained in a bounded region.
-However, the method for proving the corresponding result for critical percolation in \cite{CCK19} does not apply directly to our near-critical case, since the proof there relies on Camia and Newman's full scaling limit of critical percolation (i.e., there is a unique scaling limit of the percolation configurations described as the set of all cluster boundary loops; see \cite{CN06}), and such loop-ensemble scaling limit has not been constructed for near-critical percolation.
-To overcome this problem, we modify the method of constructing continuum clusters in \cite{CCK19} by dealing with some boundary issues.

 \textbf{Step 2.} \emph{Study of FPP on the continuum cluster ensemble.} We need to define FPP for the scaling limit constructed in Step 1.
 For this purpose, we call a finite sequence $\Gamma$ of distinct continuum clusters a (continuum) chain if any two consecutive clusters in $\Gamma$ touch each other, and let $|\Gamma|$ denote the number of clusters in $\Gamma$.
 The first-passage time between two continuum clusters $\mathcal{C},\mathcal{C}'$ is defined by